Super-Protocol/docs/docs/developers/CLI_commands/files/upload.md

 Options used:

 - `--filename ./fileData.tar.gz`: name the uploaded file `fileData.tar.gz`
-- `--output ./fileResource.json`: name the output resource JSON file `fileResource.json` and save in to the SPCTL root directory
+- `--output ./fileResource.json`: name the output resource JSON file `fileResource.json` and save it to the SPCTL root directory
 - `--metadata ./fileMetadata.json`: add the `fileMetadata.json` metadata file to the resource file during the upload
-- other options are explained in the previous example
+- other options are explained in the previous example.